 Security and accreditation from airport regulators

-He added that smaller airports being completely privately operated means higher cases of access loading on commercial flights and overbooking of passenger flights.
+He said smaller airports being completely privately operated means higher cases of excess loading on commercial flights and overbooking of passenger flights.

-Private players will also need to hire Central Reserve Police Force (CRPF) officials as part of their security teams to ensure high standards, which may be an added expense.
+Private players may also need to hire Central Industrial Security Force (CISF) officials as part of their security teams to ensure high standards, which may be an added expense.

 The government may also struggle with getting international accreditation for its smaller airports which may lead to lower interest from private players.